 The official T-Rex Miner download can be found on their GitHub page release section.
 The version may vary since new updates may be added by the time you are reading this guide, but the instructions will remain the same.

 From there you just need to download the proper folder for your system and extract the folder using Winrar.
-So if you are on Windows then you want to install the latest –win.zip version.
+So if you are on Windows, you want to install the latest –win.zip version.

 Please AVOID installing T-Rex Miner from non-authentic sources so you avoid compromising your network and system.

-To make sure your getting an authentic version of T-Rex Miner, you can double check through verifying the checksums, and you can also whitelist your miner on your antivirus so it does not accidentally delete it.
+To make sure you're getting an authentic version of T-Rex Miner, you can double-check by verifying the checksums, and you can also whitelist your miner on your antivirus so it does not accidentally delete it.
 You can find information about that in the Mining With Windows 10 guide.

 Updating Old Versions

-There isn’t a way to update a version that is downloaded on your system because the miner does not install anything in your system, so your best option is re-downloading it again from the official sources when a new version is released.
+There isn’t a way to update a version that is downloaded on your system because the miner does not install anything in your system, so your best option is to re-download it again from the official sources when a new version is released.

 If your current old version is working, then no need to download a new one unless there are some new important optimizations that are in the release notes of the new version.

-Getting started with T-Rex Miner is very easy and straight forward.
-T-Rex Miner comes with multiple different files that are pre-made templates for mining different cryptocurrencies and through using different pools.
+Getting started with T-Rex Miner is very easy and straightforward.
+T-Rex Miner comes with multiple different files that are pre-made templates for mining different cryptocurrencies and using different mining pools.

 - Download the miner from the authentic sources mentioned above.